JasonSTLee/JasonSTLee/README.md

 ## About Me 🤙

-Hello, I'm Jason Lee, an **aspiring data analyst** currently working as a **Performance Marketing Manager** at [commercetools](https://commercetools.com/).
+Hello, I'm Jason Lee, an **aspiring data scientist** currently working as a **Performance Marketing Manager** at [commercetools](https://commercetools.com/).
 I develop, analyze and report on marketing campaigns that drive pipeline growth and use data to inform strategy and optimizaitons.
 My skills include:
 - 📊 Dashboard Creation & Reporting
 - 📈 Market & Competitor Analysis
 - 🔎 Keyword Research